Being Healthy: What It Means For You

-Whether you are aiming to live a balanced, healthy lifestyle or training for a specific event or performance target, rest days are essential for your recovery and mental wellbeing.
+Whether you are aiming to live a balanced, healthy lifestyle or are training for a specific event or performance target, rest days are essential for your recovery and mental wellbeing, and resting doesn't mean losing progress!
+In fact, rest is essential for progress - it's when your muscles adapt and grow.

 Rest can look like doing nothing at all if you're feeling fatigued, or active recovery can help you to stay focused and moving between higher intensity training days.

-Prioritising sleep is another essential aspect of being healthy.
+Prioritising sleep is another essential part of being healthy.
 When you sleep, the cells of your body regenerate and your body has time to adapt to your training.
-Making small changes to improve your sleep over time can have a dramatic impact on your overall health.
+Making small changes to improve your sleep over time, such as an earlier bedtime or putting your phone away an hour before bed, can also have a dramatic impact on your overall health and how you feel.

 Prioritise your mental and emotional wellbeing

 Being healthy means more than just looking after your physical body — positive thoughts and a healthy mindset are also key to your wellbeing.
 Whether you’re recovering from a fitness setback, or there are other areas of your life causing you stress, taking steps to cultivate a positive attitude can help to improve how you feel.